 EVs drive efficiency advances

 It could be said that a modern EV is a mobile data center with a large helping of industrial-scale electrical motion control thrown in (Figure 2).
-As such, power conversion and motor control efficiency is key to the inherent viability of the mode of transport, with improvements driving a virtuous circle of smaller size and weight of converters and batteries for a longer range at a lower cost.
+As such, power conversion and motor control efficiency are key to the inherent viability of the mode of transport, with improvements driving a virtuous circle of smaller size and weight of converters and batteries for a longer range at a lower cost.
 The main lithium-ion battery ranges from 48V for mild hybrids to 400-800V for full-electric versions.
 In all cases, a traction inverter is needed, normally bi-directional, with various DC-DC converters for auxiliary services.
 In most cases, an onboard AC-DC charger is required, also often bi-directional, to return energy to the grid for cash credit.
 Wide band-gap semiconductors are again used for their low losses.
-They can facilitate forward and reverse energy flow when dynamically configured as alternatively as switches or synchronous rectifiers by the control electronics.
+The control electronics can facilitate forward and reverse energy flow when dynamically configured alternatively as switches or synchronous rectifiers.

 High-efficiency power conversion topologies

 All power converters fall into two basic categories: ‘buck’ and ‘boost’ or equivalently ‘forward’ and ‘flyback’ in isolated formats.
-In all cases, there is a minimum of one switch and one diode, and the most complex multi-level variants can have tens of semiconductors.
+There is a minimum of one switch and one diode in all cases, and the most complex multi-level variants can have tens of semiconductors.
 For high efficiency, the diode is replaced by a ‘synchronous rectifier,’ a switch emulating a diode by active control of its gate.
 Now, semiconductor voltage drops and consequent conduction losses are defined only by device on-resistances and can be minimized by selecting the best affordable device.

 Switching losses are harder to keep under control; faster edges generally result in less voltage and current overlap with its consequent transient dissipation, but losses increase proportionally with switching frequency, so if the limits of SiC or GaN are pushed to reduce the size, cost, and weight of magnetics, switching losses can still be substantial.
-For this reason, ‘soft’ or resonant switching is preferred in topologies where the rise of current is delayed until the voltage has dropped to zero on switch-on (zero voltage switching or ZVS) or similarly zero current switching (ZCS) on turn off.
+For this reason, ‘soft’ or resonant switching is preferred in topologies where the current rise is delayed until the voltage has dropped to zero on switch-on (zero voltage switching or ZVS) or similarly zero current switching (ZCS) on turn off.
 Control ensures ZVS and ZCS can be complex, dependent on operating conditions, and converters designed for resonant operation can fall into lossy ‘hard’ switching under overload or transient input conditions.
-Some conversion stages, such as the totem-pole PFC in practice, must be operated in hard-switched ‘continuous conduction mode’ (CCM) at high power.
+In practice, some conversion stages, such as the totem-pole PFC, must be operated in hard-switched ‘continuous conduction mode’ (CCM) at high power.
 The alternatives, discontinuous or critical conduction modes, produce unacceptably high peak and RMS currents in switches and magnetics.